-The Notes are offered when, as and if issued and received by the Underwriters and subject to the approval of the legality thereof by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel.
+The Notes are offered when, as and if issued and received by the Purchasers and subject to the approval of the legality thereof by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel.
 Certain legal matters will be passed upon for the County by the Law Offices of Joseph C. Reid, P.A., New York, New York, Disclosure Counsel.
-Certain legal matters will be passed upon for the Underwriters by Gibbons P.C.
 It is anticipated that the Notes will be available for delivery through the facilities of DTC in New York, New York on or about December 18, 2008.